crousty24-bit/project-calculator/README.md

 * **create a function "operate"** that takes an operation and calls one of the 4 functions operators **✅**
 * **create a basic HTML structure** that contains : **✅**

-&nbsp;	- div buttons for each digits, operators and =
+ 	- div buttons for each digits, operators and =

-&nbsp;	- div clear button
+ 	- div clear button

-&nbsp;	- display calculator : Numbers, operation, results
+ 	- display calculator : Numbers, operation, results